Marhamat92/Marhamat92/README.md

-### Hi there👋,I'm Marhamat Baghirov a Frontend Developer.With my design and coding skills, I will build beautiful websites for you.
+### Hi there👋,I'm Marhamat Baghirov a Frontend Developer
+With my design and coding skills, I will build beautiful websites for you.
 - 🔭 I’m currently working on something cool;
 - 🌱 I’m currently learning Advanced Javascript and Reactjs
 - 💬 Ask me about anything related to frontend development;